 What I see is, in a word, the Singularity.
 It’s not here yet, but it’s coming – slouching toward Bethlehem to be born.
 The Singularity is the moment at which artificial intelligence dawns, and technology enters a period of hyperbolic change, a runaway cycle of exponential evolution, resulting in a super-intelligence which constitutes a new species and eclipses humanity.
 The Singularity – in fact this is the definition of the term – will have such a profound impact on human life that it is not possible to imagine or project the future which will take shape beyond it.
 We are being driven towards a future which excludes us: a trans-human future which ‘ends Nature’, augments reality, and turns us all into a simulacra.

-The technological Singularity necessarily entails the corresponding political-economic Singularity, as professor Darrell Hammamoto has pointed out, and to that must be added its most disturbing corollary, a biological Singularity as is already happening in our bodies.
+The technological Singularity necessarily entails the corresponding political-economic Singularity, as Professor Darrell Hammamoto has pointed out, and to that must be added its most disturbing corollary, a biological Singularity, already happening in our bodies.

-I see William Blake’s sick rose, eaten out from the inside by the invisible pseudo-worm.
-I see Yeats’ rough Beast, slouching towards Bethlehem to be born.
+I see William Blake’s Sick Rose, eaten out from the inside by the invisible pseudo-worm.

 The Singularity is the Precession of Simulacra is the death of the real.

 A sense of imminence, and immanence.
-Something godlike and over-arching in the power that can change the sky.
+Something godlike over-arching the sky.

 I see machine intelligence, the deification of an omniscient dead soul.
-I see a colossal figure of Baphomet, bestriding the blast.
 I see Anti-Christ.
 I see the final victory of the Brotherhood of Death.